UKCloud/documentation/articles/vmware/vmw-faq.md

 In other regions UKCloud can supply licensing for HyTrust DataControl.
 Alternatively, you can implement encryption using the technology of your choice inside the VM's operating system.

+### Does your data at rest encryption solution provide FIPS 140-2 or Common Criteria certification?

+We use Pure Storage for our data at rest encryption solution in regions 13 and 14, which is FIPS 140-2 and Common Criteria certified.

 ### Is UKCloud's encryption service available for UKCloud for VMware?

 Not currently as a service (see above).
 We're considering this as an option, so please provide feedback by sending an email to <feedback@ukcloud.com>.